 Margaret and I were both working when we got the dogs, so we installed an invisible fence in our front yard.
 For the uninitiated, the invisible fence is a signal-transmitting wire buried around the perimeter of your property.
 You place shock collars around the dogs’ necks, and the collars beep a warning when the dogs get close to the fence.
 The collars shock the dogs—without damaging them—when they stray too close to the line.

-In about three weeks, our dogs became perfect four-legged gentlemen.
+In about three weeks, our dogs became perfect four-legged gentlemen and were ready to attend the board and train your dog Ridgeside K9 program to get its full form.
 They lived out on this corner all day, every day, even when we were away.
 The fence worked flawlessly.
 Kids would stop and play.
 Other dogs would wander in and out of the yard.
 Our “boys” clearly knew their limits.
 They had a clear K/J understanding of the rules: this close, but no closer.

 Things happen to invisible fences.
 The antenna can break, or the battery that delivers the shock can expire.
 Sometimes it’s difficult for us humans to know when the system is down.
 But it doesn’t make much difference to the dogs.
 Once they’ve assimilated to their backyard Rules of Life, they pull up short of their spatial limits whether the fence is operating or not.
 We could go for weeks with a non-functioning system and the boys would behave exactly as they were trained.